Brush-tailed rock-wallaby cam

 Connect with nature from home

-Peek into the world of the brush-tailed rock-wallaby without leaving home.
 An endangered species in NSW, brush-tailed rock-wallabies are hard to see in the wild.
 They live in rugged terrain along rocky outcrops, cliffs, ledges and caves.
 Their steep rocky habitat is hard to access and their natural colouration provides perfect camouflage from predators, like foxes and feral cats.
 The live stream gives you a glimpse of this threatened species without leaving home.

 When to tune in